picandocodigo/RuBeer/README.markdown

 * You can use the app everywhere on the world!
 It runs on pcs, laptops, tablets, smartphones and so on.
 * And the most important, Everybody who talk the beer language can use and enjoy the app!

+## Our beer app secret recipe

+* Ruby ;)
+* Ruby on Rails.
-We'll be using (OpenStreetMap)[http://www.openstreetmap.org/] technology to embed maps into the site.
+* We'll be using (OpenStreetMap) [http://www.openstreetmap.org/] technology to embed maps into the site.

-We should check out http://www.ratebeer.com/
+* We should check out http://www.ratebeer.com/